kingbonio/angular-2d-game-engine/README.md

 * Tidied the settings menu and included the option to hide handheld controls
 * Moved battle indicator to area border
 * Updated area exits to be custom images
+* Improved area exits to open opposite side when opened